ag-informatics/ag-informatics-course/README.md

 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

   "Introduction to Agricultural Informatics Course" by [Ankita Raturi, Purdue University](https://github.com/ag-informatics/ag-informatics-course) is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-nc-sa/4.0/)

+**A Course in Progress:** this course is currently being developed as it is offered for the first time.
+Relevant changes to this course will be posted to this Github repository.
+New materials will be shared here each week.
+Major updates will be announced in class and/or via email/Slack.

 <!-- Course Syllabus -->